 Useful Features That I Actually Used

-The wireless function on these headphones is brilliant- I was able to get excellent signal in an adjacent room to where my iPhone was, although when I tried them from the next furthest room the signal wasn’t as good but this is perfectly acceptable by Bluetooth standards.
+The wireless function on these headphones is brilliant- I was able to get an excellent signal in an adjacent room to where my iPhone was, although when I tried them from the next furthest room the signal wasn’t as good, however, this is perfectly acceptable by Bluetooth standards.

-The Parrot Zik 2 are very comfortable to wear, even for extended periods of time.
+The Parrot Zik 2 is very comfortable to wear, even for extended periods of time.

 There’s also a text-to-speech function for caller ID and integrated voice recognition for Siri on the iPhone or iPad and OK Google for android which meant I didn’t even have to reach out for my iPhone.

-In terms of the design, Parrot have been very subtle and minimalist with the tech, which is hard to notice at first…
+In terms of the design, Parrot has been very subtle and minimalist with the tech, which is hard to notice at first…

 The Parrot Zik wireless headphones only have one button on it but when closely inspected I discovered that there was more to the headphones than what met the eye, such as 2 sensor pads on the left ear-cup which could tell when I was wearing the headphones or not (and paused playback when I took them off!) these ‘presence sensors’ can be turned on or off using the app.